saksham2001/saksham2001.github.io/_projects/9_project.md

 Simply upload a photo of a menu, and Indecisive will parse all the dishes, generate clean images, and guide you through quick pairwise comparisons.
 At the end, you get a confident recommendation — "Here's your perfect choice!" — plus backup options that match your taste and dietary preferences.

 Indecisive is designed to make food decisions effortless, playful, and personalized.
+This is insipired by [MenuGen](https://karpathy.bearblog.dev/vibe-coding-menugen/) project by Karpathy.

 ## Key Features